Next Android update is bringing a much-missed feature back to Pixel phones

-One of the perks of owning a Pixel phone is that – as well as new Android versions and security patches – you also get a quarterly Pixel Feature Drop, which includes new features and improvements, and June’s drop has got some people extremely excited.
+One of the perks of owning a Pixel phone is that, as well as new Android versions and security patches, you get a quarterly Pixel Feature Drop including new features and improvements -- and June’s drop already has people extremely excited.

 This is an incredibly small change but also an extremely useful one, since no one wants their phone loudly ringing at an inopportune moment, and with this you can instantly be sure that your handset will only vibrate.
 It’s a feature that the Pixel line used to have, but which for some reason was removed a while ago.